 I’ve heard of Band-Aids on fingers, hands dipped in vinegar, and enforcing hand washing every single time they touch their nose.

 Or even a star chart, with rewards of stickers for every 10 minutes of not picking with a reward at 5 stars.

-These seem like good strategies; however at two and four months I don’t think the little guy truly grasps the concept of a rewards system yet.
+These seem like good strategies; however at two and four months The little guy doesn’t grasp the concept of a rewards system yet.
 The desire to plunge the depths of his proboscis is simply too strong, and all thoughts of stickers are pushed from his mind by the thought of the sticky goodness just awaiting his finger.

 I have been driven to go to my dear friend, the World Wide Web, to seek solutions.

 According to Babycenter.com, no matter how embarrassed you are by nose picking, your best bet is just to ignore it.
 Chances are your two year old actually is completely unaware of what they’re doing, but they’re touching ‘up there’ because of a cold or dry nasal passage that is creating a discomfort or a sensation and that there is indeed something worth touching up there.
 You know yourself: sometimes you just need a good pick.
 It’s only due to social constraints in the Western World that we don’t do it openly, unlike our eager, shameless toddlers.

 They then suggest that pressuring them to stop may trigger a power struggle.
 The more they realise that this behaviour gets to you, the more pleasure they’ll take in it.

 Ahhhhh, yep…..I can verify this for a fact.